 - Increased production on same area of farmland

 - Greenhouse gas avoidance, mitigation through biofuel production for fuel and plastics and co-generation

 - Improve water quality and availability

 - Improve and sustain livelihoods and economy of rural communities

 Adopting SUSFARMS has significant environmental, social and economic benefits.
 It reduces the negative impacts of sugarcane production on South Africa´s scarce water resources and helps farmers operate more efficiently.
 It´s also getting growers on track and well-positioned to apply for Bonsucro certification or a similar local equivalence rating.

 WWF-SOUTH AFRICA TARGETS

-- Drive industry uptake of SUSFARMS®, monitoring and verification of farm improvements and integration with the global Bonsucro scheme.
+- Drive industry uptake of SUSFARMS®, monitoring and verification of sugarcane farm better practice and alignment with the global Bonsucro scheme.

-- Secure freshwater benefits and economic and social co-benefits by reconnecting landscapes through improved land use planning & production practices, effective natural resource management incl. fire management, grazing, alien invasive plant control.
+- Secure freshwater benefits and socio-economic co-benefits by reconnecting landscapes through improved land use planning and production practices, effective natural resource management incl. fire management, grazing, alien invasive plant control.

 3.9% of global sugarcane production is Bonsucro certified (August 2016)